warp5tw/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

       "num": 124,
       "direction": "both"
       ```
-      > _**name** here is referred in code and fixed, please don't modify it. **num**  means GPIO pin number and changeable here, **direction** should be set as both here because these pins will serve as input pins, with both rising and falling edge interrupt enabled._
+      > _"name" here is referred in code and fixed, please don't modify it. "num"  means GPIO pin number and changeable here, "direction" should be set as "both" here because these pins will serve as input pins, with both rising and falling edge interrupt enabled._

 **Maintainer**
 * Tim Lee